-The Housing Service Review Group participates in the preparation and scrutiny of performance information.
+The Housing Service Review Group participates in the preparation and scrutiny of performance information and is comprised of tenants and residents.
 The group meets monthly and receives routine reports on our performance against the Charter outcomes and standards.
 All reports are published on our website.

 The Housing Service Review Group also participates in developing our annual report on performance.
 This includes reviewing performance trends, benchmarking with our peers and options for improvements where relevant.
-The group helps determine report format and proposed using a digital animation in addition to a written report for 2018/2019 and this will be replicated for 2020/2021.
+The group helps determine report format and proposed using a digital animation in addition to a written report for 2018/2019 and this will be replicated for 2022/23.
 The annual report is also available in hard copy and is reported in our Newsbite publication.